PrityPatel/Sari_App/README.md

 # Sari Friends, Trends & Styles

-  A working full-stack application (with initial seed data) hosted on heroku:
+  A working full-stack application (with initial seed data) hosted on heroku at:

   `http://agile-retreat-4381.herokuapp.com/`